Moths of North Carolina

 Identification

 Adult Markings: In this species the head, thorax and abdomen are concolorous with the forewing and hindwing ground color, which varies from warm brown to yellowish brown.
 The abdomen has a narrow white crossband on the posterior margin of each segment, and the forewing has dark brown to brownish-black marks that contrast with the ground color.
 The marks include a faint, circular, orbicular spot and a more prominent reniform that is curved or kidney-shaped.
 The area between the two lacks a whitish patch that is seen is some of our Herpetogramma species.
 The antemedial line is weakly sinuous and bends basally just before reaching the costa.
-The costa has dark shading from the base to the postmedial line, and the subterminal area lacks prominent dark shading, but is often a shade darker that general ground color.
+The costa has dark shading from the base to the postmedial line, and the subterminal area lacks prominent dark shading, but is often a shade darker than the general ground color.

 The postmedial projects inward from the costa at around three-fourths the wing length.
 The section near the costa is straight, then meets an outwardly bulged section with three small, rounded teeth.
 From there the line projects basally and forms a rounded bend near the adjoining reniform spot, then runs relatively straight and obliquely inward to meet the inner margin near the middle of the wing.
 The hindwing is generally similar, but lacks the antemedial line and has a single discal spot.
 The postmedial lines of both wings are bordered distally by a narrow, diffuse light tan band.
 The fringe of both wings is a shade lighter than the adjoining ground color, and there is a narrow, dark brown, marginal line on both the forewing and hindwing.